 A garment factory in Dhaka, Bangladesh

-As discouraging as it is, no number of documentaries or worthy articles is suddenly going to make everyone in the world care about the people making our underwear for $1.50 a day.
-A large part of that is probably because it's hard to comprehend how shocking the working conditions in Bangladesh's clothing factories are until you visit them for yourself—until you meet the workers being slapped around by their bosses and the kids being hidden on the factory roof every time Western buyers come to town.
+As discouraging as it is, no number of Panorama exposes or worthy articles are suddenly going to make everyone in the world care about the people making our underwear for £1 a day.
+And a large part of that is probably because it's hard to comprehend how shocking the working conditions in Bangladesh's clothing factories are until you visit them for yourself – until you meet the workers being slapped around by their bosses and the kids being hidden on the factory roof every time Western buyers come to town.

-In response to those working conditions and wages, which are among the lowest in the world, some workers have been striking for weeks, their frustration often turning to violence as they clash with police.
-And those violent protests have won them what looks like a victory: the Bangladesh government announced over the weekend that the minimum wage for garment workers is going to be increased by 77 percent, to $67 a month.
+In response to those working conditions and wages – which are among the lowest in the world – some workers have been striking for weeks, their frustration often turning to violence as they clash with police.
+And those violent protests have won them what looks like a victory: the Bangladesh government announced over the weekend that the minimum wage for garment workers is going to be increased by 77 percent, to £41 a month.

-I flew out to Bangladesh a couple of weeks before the pay raise was announced to meet some garment workers.
-Upon arrival, a contact took me to a poor factory neighborhood—a slum, comprised as it was of a few beaten up huts—on the outskirts of Dhaka.
+I flew out to Bangladesh a couple of weeks before the pay rise was announced to meet some garment workers.
+Upon arrival, a contact took me to a poor factory neighbourhood – a slum, comprised as it was of a few beaten up huts – on the outskirts of Dhaka.
 There, he introduced me to Bilkiss, a sweet, pretty 18-year-old who had worked at the same garment factory for five years.
 She is one of an estimated 4 million in Bangladesh who make our clothes.

 She had just finished a long day's shift and looked exhausted, moving and talking slowly.
 "Today, I was slapped and grabbed by the throat for making a tiny mistake," she said.
 "Sometimes we are slapped because of other people’s mistakes.
 And they insult us.
 They call us whores."

-Back in the slum, I told another young girl named Lovle what the factory owner had said.
+Back in the slum, I told another young girl – named Lovle – of the factory owner's claim.
 "If the owners do well, they open another factory and then another, so they are happy and they think the workers are happy, too," she replied.
-"When the owners ask us if we are happy, we must say 'yes' because we have no alternative."
+"When the owners ask us if we are happy, we must say yes because we have no alternative."

 Bilkiss agreed: "Happy?" she asked.
 "That’s their statement; it’s not ours."